 Ceiling Mounted Bike Hooks

 Ceiling mounted hooks are fixed to the ceiling.
 They are a safe way to hang your bike by the wheel.
-You may use either one hook to hang the bike vertically or two hooks to hang it horizontally.
-Check out the following ceiling mounted bike hooks and see if any work with your garage.
+You may use either one hook to hang the bike vertically (on a vertical rack) or two hooks to hang it horizontally.
+Check out the following ceiling-mounted bike hooks and see if any work with your garage.

 1. Gladiator Claw Advanced Bike Storage